RAbo-Github/caad002x/README.md

 7) MovieManager: illustrates principles of Google's Material Design.
 Usage of ResyclerView.
 8) AddViewsDynamically: an app in which wee can add programatically some TextViews and changing the background color by clicking a button.
+9) CustomViews: illustrates the fact that we can customize our views; taking the example of a button.